Penn State Nittany Lions women's soccer: Varsity play

 Women's soccer became Pennsylvania State University's 29th varsity sport in the fall of 1994.
 Penn State's athletic department adopted women's soccer after the Big Ten Conference issued a gender equity policy mandating all participating universities have a female athlete participation rate at or above 40% of the total athlete population.
 In accordance with the Big Ten mandate university administration released a sports gender equity plan that laid out the formation of the varsity team.
 Penn State president Joab Thomas and his university administration authored the plan.
 Penn State Women's Club Soccer was dissolved and many of the players were added to the varsity roster.
 This new varsity status allowed the team to be provided with scholarships, grants and paid coaches.
 A national coaching search began in 1993 and a full slate of Big Ten opponents were scheduled for the 1994 season.

 Penn State women's soccer hired Patrick Farmer as the team's first head coach in January 1994.
 Farmer had previously coached at NCAA Division III Ithaca College, where he won two Division III National Championships in 1990 and 1991 and was named the 1989 Division III coach of the year.
 The initial roster consisted of members of the 1993 club team, six recruited freshmen, and athletes from other Penn State varsity sports.
 One of the freshman recruited by Farmer was Kim Cohen who turned down an offer from No. 2 ranked George Mason University to play on the inaugural Nittany Lions team.
 The team was projected to place 7th in the Big Ten in their first varsity season.

-Penn State women's soccer lost in their inaugural varsity match 4-1 to James Madison University, and additionally fell in their second match, and home opener at Jeffrey Field, 2-1 to Cornell.
-The team found their first varsity victory in their third match with a 4-1 win over Towson State at Jeffrey Field.
-The Nittany lions claimed their first victory against a Big Ten opponent with a 2-1 defeated of Indiana.
-Picking up steam after the squads initial two losses the program went on to win nine matches in a row, shocking No. 8 ranked Wisconsin with a 3-0 upset on the road.
+Penn State women's soccer lost in their inaugural varsity match 4–1 to James Madison University, and additionally fell in their second match, and home opener at Jeffrey Field, 2–1 to Cornell.
+The team found their first varsity victory in their third match with a 4–1 win over Towson State at Jeffrey Field.
+The Nittany lions claimed their first victory against a Big Ten opponent with a 2–1 defeat of Indiana.
+Picking up steam after the squads initial two losses the program went on to win nine matches in a row, shocking No. 8 ranked Wisconsin with a 3–0 upset on the road.
 The squad finished their inaugural season 14–4–1, finishing in second place in the Big Ten Conference regular season.
-In their first ever Big Ten tournament appearance the seconded seeded Nittany Lions faced seventh seeded Michigan, the match was sent to penalty kicks when neither team was able to break the 1-1 gridlock after double overtime.
-Michigan defeated Penn State 3-1 in penalties ending the Nittany Lions tournament run.
+In their first ever Big Ten tournament appearance the seconded seeded Nittany Lions faced seventh seeded Michigan, the match was sent to penalty kicks when neither team was able to break the 1–1 gridlock after double overtime.
+Michigan defeated Penn State 3–1 in penalties ending the Nittany Lions tournament run.